pet-informatica-uem/site-pet-backend/checklist.md

 -------
 ### <a name="Information">Information Gathering</a>
 - [x] Manually explore the site
-- [x] Spider/crawl for missed or hidden content
-- [x] Check for files that expose content, such as robots.txt, sitemap.xml, .DS_Store
+- [ ] Check for files that expose content, such as robots.txt, sitemap.xml, .DS_Store
-- [x] Check the caches of major search engines for publicly accessible sites
+- [ ] Check the caches of major search engines for publicly accessible sites
-- [x] Check for differences in content based on User Agent (eg, Mobile sites, access as a Search engine Crawler)
+- [ ] Check for differences in content based on User Agent (eg, Mobile sites, access as a Search engine Crawler)
-- [x] Perform Web Application Fingerprinting
+- [ ] Perform Web Application Fingerprinting
 - [x] Identify technologies used
 - [x] Identify user roles
 - [x] Identify application entry points
-- [x] Identify client-side code
-- [x] Identify multiple versions/channels (e.g. web, mobile web, mobile app, web services)
-- [x] Identify co-hosted and related applications
-- [ ] Identify all hostnames and ports
+- [x] Identify all hostnames and ports
-- [ ] Identify third-party hosted content

 ### <a name="Configuration">Configuration Management</a>

-- [ ] Check for commonly used application and administrative URLs
+- [x] Check for commonly used application and administrative URLs
-- [ ] Check for old, backup and unreferenced files
+- [x] Check for old, backup and unreferenced files
-- [ ] Check HTTP methods supported and Cross Site Tracing (XST)
+- [x] Check HTTP methods supported and Cross Site Tracing (XST)
 - [x] Test file extensions handling
-- [ ] Test for security HTTP headers (e.g. CSP, X-Frame-Options, HSTS)
+- [x] Test for security HTTP headers (e.g. CSP, X-Frame-Options, HSTS)
-- [ ] Test for policies (e.g. Flash, Silverlight, robots)
-- [ ] Test for non-production data in live environment, and vice-versa
 - [x] Check for sensitive data in client-side code (e.g. API keys, credentials)

 ### <a name="Transmission">Secure Transmission</a>

-- [ ] Check SSL Version, Algorithms, Key length
+- [x] Check SSL Version, Algorithms, Key length
 - [ ] Check for Digital Certificate Validity (Duration, Signature and CN)
 - [ ] Check credentials only delivered over HTTPS
 - [ ] Check that the login form is delivered over HTTPS